Morgause: Chronicles

-In the Brut, Anna and Lot, king and queen of Scotland, had five daughters and two sons: Gawain and Mordred.
-Norman poet Wace's chronicle Roman de Brut names her Gawain's mother and queen of the Scots, even though Lot is not truly a king there.
-However, it does not mention her relation to Mordred (again described as Arthur's nephew).
+In Layamon's Brut, a Middle English chronicle based on Geoffrey's Historia, Anna and Lot, king and queen of Scotland, have five unnamed daughters as well as two sons, Gawain and Mordred.
+Wace's Norman chronicle Roman de Brut, also based on Geoffrey, names Anna as Gawain's mother and queen of the Scots (even though Lot is not truly a king there, being a regent without any actual governing power due to his disability).
+However, Wace does not mention her relation to Mordred, uniquely describing him as a brother of Arthur's wife, Guinevere (this strange connection has been variably interpreted, including but not limited to both of them being children of Anna and Lot).